-'''

-enable storageArray externalKeyManagement
+enable storageArray externalKeyManagement file="fileName" passPhrase="passPhraseString" saveFile=(TRUE | FALSE)

-file="fileName"

-passPhrase="passPhraseString"

-'''

 Parameter Description file The file path and the file name where the new security key will be stored.
 Enclose the file path and the file name in double quotation marks ("").
 For example: file="C:\Program Files\CLI\sup\drivesecurity.slk" Important: The file name must have an extension of .slk . passPhrase A character string that encrypts the security key so that you can store the security key in an external file.
-Enclose the pass phrase character string in double quotation marks (" ").
+Enclose the pass phrase character string in double quotation marks (" "). saveFile Verifies and saves the security key to a file.
+Set to FALSE to not save and verify the security key to a file.
+The default value is TRUE.

-- Must be between eight and 32 characters long. - Must contain at least one uppercase letter. - Must contain at least one lowercase letter. - Must contain at least one number. - Must contain at least one non-alphanumeric character, for example, < > @ +.
+- Must be between eight and 32 characters long. - Must contain at least one uppercase letter. - Must contain at least one lowercase letter.

+- Must contain at least one number. - Must contain at least one non-alphanumeric character, for example, <> @ +.